Weaving a flax fantail

 weaving a flax fantail step 12

 Pull one of the strips with a pointed end to the side in order to expose the flat part of the body that lies between the two strips with pointed ends.
-Using a pointed tool, such as an awl or blunt needle, make a two-centimetre split in the flat part of the body.
+Using a pointed tool, such as an awl or blunt needle, or you can use scissors, to make a two-centimetre split in the flat part of the body.
 Make the split through the two thicknesses of the strip.

 weaving a flax fantail step 13